Comparing AZZ (NYSE:AZZ) & Nano Magic (OTCMKTS:NMGX)

 Analyst Recommendations

-This is a breakdown of recent recommendations and price targets for AZZ and Nano Magic, as provided by MarketBeat.
+This is a breakdown of current recommendations for AZZ and Nano Magic, as provided by MarketBeat.

 |Sell Ratings